ionvision/ionvision.github.io.bk/_posts/2014-08-08-computer-vision-reading-list.md

 ---
-layout: page
+layout: post
-title: Reading list for beginners in Computer Vision area (updated Aug 22, 2014)
+title: Reading list for beginners in Computer Vision area
-comments: no
 ---

 >Here's my recommendation of reading list for beginners in Computer Vision area.